 There's no magic bullet for reversing weight gain while taking Depo.
 Your best bet, according to the McKinley Health Center at the University of Illinois, is to eat a healthy diet and exercise often.
 Be sure you're eating an appropriate number of calories for your age, physical activity level and gender.
 The American Heart Association explains that healthy, moderately active women should consume just 1,800 to 2,200 calories a day.
 And while the American College of Sports Medicine suggests getting 30 minutes of physical activity most days of the week, that amount is appropriate for maintaining your weight, not decreasing.
 To drop pounds, you should be doing cardio exercise 60 to 90 minutes five days a week and strength training exercises twice a week.

 Minimize Weight Gain

 You may have no control over whether you will gain weight on Depo, but understanding what causes weight gain could help you make lifestyle adjustments that will minimize the amount of weight you do gain or even lose.
-You’re more likely to gain weight on Depo in the first six months.
+You're more likely to gain weight on Depo in the first six months.
 Once you get past that milestone, any significant amount of weight you put on is likely not attributable to the contraceptive.
 However, at that six-month mark, women do report an increase in appetite.
-Women with a body mass index under 30, at which point is considered obese, are more likely to gain weight on the shot.
-So if you’re not overweight, you may want to consider using a different form of birth control.
+Women with a body mass index under 30, which is a sign of obesity, are more likely to gain weight on the shot.
+So if you don't have overweight, you may want to consider using a different form of birth control.
 Women with children are also more likely to gain weight on Depo.